fsmosca/STS-Rating/README.md

 ## Notes
 * The program `--getrating` flag is only applicable for the `STS1-STS15_LAN_v3.epd` test.

-## Current activity

-- [ ] [Analyze the original STS positions](https://github.com/fsmosca/STS-Rating/tree/master/tools) with Stockfish 15.
-Positions that are no longer useful will be replaced.
-Positions that are no longer suitable for the theme will be replaced or moved to other themes if applicable.
-All positions will be analyzed with multipv 10 and as much depth as possible.

 ## Credits
 * Dann Corbit and Swaminathan